Boise 2026

 Cash: $93,600 down + ~$14,040 closing (3%) ≈ $107,640 — about $2,640 OVER the $105k fund.
 Essentially right at the ceiling; a 2.5% closing cost or a small seller credit would bring it inside.
 Tight, not impossible.

-Where it could land in budget
+Where it could land in budget — this is now the live case

 A modest price cut helps both numbers at once: at ~$450k, 20% down ($90k) + ~$13.5k closing ≈ $103.5k (inside the fund) and P&I ~$2,277 → all-in ~$2,575 — still a touch over $2,500 but within striking distance.
-This house works if the price comes down ~$20–30k or a rate dip arrives; at full $468k it’s a slight stretch on payment and cash both.
+The seller has since cut the list to exactly $450,000 (verified 2026-07-01), so this scenario is now the actual ask — re-run the eval to confirm it.
+At the prior full $468k it was a slight stretch on payment and cash both.

 Flags

-• ~26% over assessed value — paying a premium over the county’s $370,300.
+• ~22% over assessed value — paying a premium over the county’s $370,300.
 The 2020 remodel explains part of it; verify the remodel scope and comps before accepting the gap.

 • Built 1945, “remodeled 2020” — confirm what the remodel actually covered (systems vs. cosmetic): roof, electrical, plumbing, furnace/AC, windows.
 A pretty kitchen doesn’t mean new mechanicals.
 Inspect.